Microfluidics for Droplet Generation

 - Avoid loss of expensive reagents

 In recent years, biodegradable microcapsules/microparticles have gained widespread importance in the delivery of bioactive agents.
-Polymer based microcapsules/microparticles are one of the most successful new drug delivery systems.
+Polymer-based microcapsules/microparticles are one of the most successful new drug delivery systems.

-The encapsulation of active ingredients such as flavors or fragrances for cosmetics and food products is a key step in these areas.
-One of the most important challenges in encapsulation isto prevent the leakage of the encapsulated species.
+The encapsulation of active ingredients to create flavors or fragrances for cosmetics and food products is a key part of their formulation.
+A challenge of droplet generation applied to encapsulation is to prevent the leakage of the encapsulated species.